The Philosophy of Digital Art

 A digitally recorded image need not appear any less richly detailed or varied in color than an analog image.
 All the same, in the terms of D. N. Rodowick, whereas the analog photograph is an “isomorphic transcription” of its subject, a digital photograph is a “data-output”, with a symbolically-mediated link to its subject (Rodowick 2007: 117–8).
 This ontological divide—described by William J. Mitchell as a “sudden and decisive rupture” in the history of photography (1994: 59), is then assumed to have aesthetic implications: Rodowick insists that the “discontinuities” in digital information “produce perceptual or aesthetic effects”.
 Despite this insistence, however, Rodowick goes on to acknowledge that, with enough resolution, “a digital photograph can simulate the look of a continuously produced analogical image”.
 This concession would seem to work against any attempt to identify the aesthetic effects of pixellation, even if “the pixel grid remains in the logical structure of the image” (Rodowick 2007: 119).
 But if we are to interpret Rodowick charitably, he could be implying that ontology at least partly determines appropriate appreciation; even if a digital photograph can look just like an analog photograph, its (known) digital status affects which of its perceptible features are aesthetically relevant and how we appropriately engage with them.

-Traditional and digital projection methods could not appear more different: the former involves running a flexible film strip through a mechanical projector; the latter involves a complex array of micromirrors on semiconductor chips, which, in combination with a prism and a lamp, generate projectable images from binary code.
+Traditional and digital projection methods could not seem more different: the former involves running a flexible film strip through a mechanical projector; the latter involves a complex array of micromirrors on semiconductor chips, which, in combination with a prism and a lamp, generate projectable images from binary code.
 Nevertheless, both are methods for generating the impression of a continuously illuminated, persistent moving image from a sequence of static images.
 Compared with traditional projection, however, digital projection includes an extra step, whereby the images in the static sequence are generated from flashes of light.
 In order to generate each image in the digital projector, a light beam from a high-powered lamp is separated by a prism into its color components of red, blue, and green.
 Each color beam then hits a different Digital Micromirror Device (DMD), which is a semiconductor chip covered with more than a million tiny, hinged mirrors.
 Based on the information encoded in the video signal, the DMDs selectively turn over some of the tiny mirrors to reflect the colored lights.
 Most of the tiny mirrors are flipped thousands of times a second in order to create the gradations of light and dark making up a monochromatic, pixellated image—a mirror that is flipped on a greater proportion of the time will reflect more light and so will form a brighter pixel than a mirror that is not flipped on for so long.
 Each DMD reflects a monochromatic image back to the prism, which then recombines the colors to form the projected, full-color image.
 This image—if it were held for long enough on the screen—would be perceived as static.
-In order then to produce the impression of motion in the projected, full-color image, the underlying memory array of the DMDs has to update rapidly so that all the micromirrors are released simultaneously and allowed to move into a new “address state”, providing new patterns of light modulation for successive, slightly different images.
+In order then to produce the impression of motion in the projected, full-color image, the underlying memory array of the DMDs has to update rapidly so that all the micromirrors are released simultaneously and allowed to move into a new “address state”, providing new patterns of light modulation for successive images.

 The second proposal immediately runs into trouble with digital projection.
 If the traditionally projected moving image exists as a series of flashes of light, in digital projection, other “intermediate” objects must be granted existence—for example, the stable point of light consisting of the rate of flashes, and gaps between them, of a single micromirror on the DMD.
 At the same time, the moving image itself must be stripped of its existence since it does not consist of flashes of light.
 This is due to the fact that, in digital projection, there are no gaps between frames and so no underlying, imperceptible alternation of light and dark.
 This leaves the realist in the awkward position of claiming that the moving image goes in and out of existence with the switch between analog and digital projection technologies.

 The first proposal, on which cinematic motion is a secondary quality, threatens to destroy the distinction between the apparent and the illusory.
 It suggests a way of reinterpreting any case of perceptual illusion as a case involving the ascription of secondary qualities.
 That is, unless it can be shown that there are independent means of checking that we are mistaken about genuine illusions.
-But even if this can be shown, a problem remains: While there may not be an independent check for the motion in an image, there is likewise no independent check for a genuine illusion of color.
-Given the contrived conditions of movie viewing, there is more reason to think of cinematic motion as akin to an illusory, than to a genuine, experience of color.
+But even if this can be shown, a problem remains: While there may not be an independent check for the motion of an image, there is likewise no independent check for a genuine illusion of color.
+Given the contrived conditions of film viewing, there is more reason to think of cinematic motion as akin to an illusory, than to a genuine, experience of color.
 With the introduction of digital projection, the conditions are arguably even more contrived.
 For it is not just movement in the image but the image itself that is constituted by rapid flashes of light.
 And the technology involved is far less accessible than that of a traditional mechanical projector in the sense that one cannot, just by looking at the projection device, see (roughly) how it works.
 In this way, an analysis of digital movie projection serves to reinforce the traditional assumption that cinema is an art of illusion.
 In addition, however, the analysis suggests that the illusion at the heart of cinema is particularly impenetrable—akin to an illusion of color, and thus an illusion of a mere appearance that cannot be checked (Thomson-Jones 2013).

 With digital movie projection, we begin to see the importance of understanding the technology of display for understanding the nature of digital art.
 Another way we see its importance is in relation to images displayed on LCD screens.
 According to Goodman, images are essentially analog.
 Nevertheless, there seems to be a way for engineers to circumvent the essential analogicity of pictorial schemes by using digital technologies for encoded subphenomenal discrimination.
 Arguably, finite differentiation can be imposed on the scheme of all possible images displayed on high-resolution LCD screens.
 As we shall see, this has far-reaching implications for the ways in which we think about and properly appreciate image-based art.